Shmoopi/sudoexpert/content/post/tethering-app/index.md

 Any developer can create an application with tethering functionality.
 In fact, there were two open-source iPhone applications available in 2011: "iPhone-SOCKS-proxy" and "Tabi".

 Inspired by "iPhone-SOCKS-proxy", I put all of my other projects on hold and set out to create a tethering application.
 In two days, I crafted a very basic SOCKS proxy tethering application.
-I plugged in my iPhone to test the application and to my surprise it actually worked!
+I plugged in my iPhone to test the application and, to my surprise, it actually worked!

 #### iRandomizer Numbers